 - If you don't want to win, you'll lose

 Characteristics of an extreme giver

 Typical givers can be mistakenly seen as shy.
-This is often not the motive that causes their actions.
+It is often not the motive that causes their actions.
 Givers have a deep-rooted awareness that we have to do it together in this world and that we are all equal as human beings.
-No one deserves more than anyone else and we have to care for other people, nature and ourselves.
+No one deserves more than anyone else, and we have to care for other people, nature, and ourselves.

 Givers think of others first.

 Givers tend to have more social motives for their goals and actions.
-This could turn the behavior into submissive and self-defeating behavior.
+It could turn the behavior into submissive and self-defeating behavior.
 As if you as an individual do not matter (anymore) on this earth and all other people are more important.

 Healthy givers are the people who always are there for others.
-By offering a listening ear or by putting an arm around you if you are having a hard time for example.
+For example, by offering a listening ear, or by putting an arm around you when you are having a hard time.
 They make time to contribute to the community and will try not to harm anyone or anything.

 You recognize donors by one or more of the following core values and beliefs.

 - We are all equal as human beings in this world